 His graduation film Initiation was selected, from thousands of other entrants, for the finals of the BAFTA Soho Short Film Festival and continued to do well on the festival circuit giving him excellent exposure.
 It was then acquired by Shorts International and is selling worldwide.

 He followed that by joining forces with Ryan Elliott at Odd Boy Films directing the cutting-edge, big budget music promo 3:16 for the new band These Furrows.

 The success of this led to Alex and Odd Boy Film being commissioned to create a documentary for the same band which was aired on Channel 4 for 4play Music.

 Alex continues to write and direct promos and commercials for clients such as UnderDog, Becks, Adam F, Glasvegas and the Fratellis– his aim is to bring a truly cinematic visual flair to all his work whether the budgets are tight or generous.

-His short film Soldier Bee gained international critical success and has earned 15 awards including Best Director, Best Short, Best Editing, Best screenplay and Best cinematography.
+His short film Soldier Bee gained international critical success, qualifying for BAFTA and has earned 15 awards including Best Director, Best Short, Best Editing, Best screenplay and Best cinematography.

 His short This Little Death with Ascension Films, is completed and winning awards worldwide including Best UK Short in the London Independent Film Festival and has been accepted into the world renowned 2019 FrightFest Film Festival.